ASD-at-GMF/disinfo-laundromat/README.md

 - Intergration with a search api to find mirror site and other leads from across the web

 ## Financial tracking
-- For crypto wallets, tracking transactions to estimate funds recieved and disbursed
-- Tracking adsense ids
+- Additional tracking of adsense ids